 Is Guarantorloans.com a direct lender?

 No. Guarantorloans.com is a guarantor loan broker and therefore not a direct lender.
-We provide a comparison tool to find our best deal for you.
+All the companies we feature on our site offer guarantor loans direct lenders.

 What service does Guarantorloans.com provide?